TRZLedgerFoundation/templates/community/solana-chatgpt-kit/README.md

 ### "Insufficient funds"

-- Wallet needs SOL for transaction fees (~0.000005 SOL)
+- Wallet needs TRZ for transaction fees (~0.000005 TRZ)
 - Plus the amount you want to swap/send
 - Check balance on Solscan